My-Random-Thoughts/Server-QA-Checks/README.md

 # Basic Change Log

+2017/07/04
+- Update to the GUI configurator.
+Never miss an update again with this update the settings screen will always show all the settings.
+Any that may be missing from your INI file will be given the default script settings.
+When saved, the INI file will have all the correct entries.

 2017/07/01
 - New checks
 - COM-10 - Software Installed - Checks to see if a list of products are installed